Ivie-Irivbogbe/child-health-analysis/README.md

   - `Child Health Analysis - Ivie Irivbogbe.xlsx`: Excel file with analysis.
   - `NHIS_Child_Summary_Health_Statistics.csv`: Dataset used for the analysis.

+## Analysis Methodology
+The analysis was conducted using Microsoft Excel to perform data cleaning, visualization, and statistical analysis.
+Key steps included:
+- **Data Cleaning:** Sorting, filtering, and handling missing values to ensure data integrity.
+- **Visualization:** Creating charts such as line graphs, bar charts, pie charts, and scatter plots to visualize trends and correlations.
+- **Statistical Analysis:** Calculating averages, percentages, and correlations to derive insights from the data.

 ## How to Run
 1. Clone the repository:
    ```bash